 Applicants should be women who have been educated in Britain at secondary or tertiary level, or both, and who wish to pursue further training, education or research in the United Kingdom at any appropriate educational establishment.
 Applicants do not need to have been born in Britain.

 Applications will be considered for funding to support a course of study or to support completion of a project, as well as for course fees (in part or whole).
 For example, funding can be requested for childcare so that a student may complete a course of study, or for travel within the United Kingdom for research on a project.

 Funding is not normally available for undergraduate degrees, PGCEs, legal practice courses, NHS career progression, counselling courses, writing-up time for a PhD, travel outside the United Kingdom or attendance at conferences.

 Please note that it is rare for the Trust to award funding for a postgraduate degree immediately following an undergraduate degree or for a second Masters degree.

 How much money can I apply for?

-Grants between £250 and £1500 are awarded each year.
+Grants between £250 and £1500 are awarded.
 You may apply for any sum between or including these two figures.
 The Trust reserves the right to award more or less than the sum applied for.

 Can I apply for funding more than once?